hevinxx/android-studio-templates/README.md

 - parcelize: Make a parcelable class with parcelize annotation.
 - parcelizeData: Make a parcelable data class with parcelize annotation.
 - try: Quickly inserts a try/catch block.
+- viewBindingActivity: Create a view-binded activity.
+- viewBindingFragment: Create a view-binded fragment.
 These templates are designed to save you time and effort during development by providing reusable code snippets and structures.